The Discipline Notice publishes findings and admissions of unprofessional conduct by AIBC registrants.

 AIBC Disciplinary Decisions

-Lubomir (Larry) Podhora Architect AIBC made admissions by way of a consensual resolution agreement that he breached the Architects Act and certain AIBC Bylaws and council rulings by:
+Jessie Arora Architect AIBC and DF Architecture Inc. made admissions by way of a consensual resolution agreement that they breached certain AIBC Bylaws and associated council rulings by:

-*Note: Effective October 2019, council ruling (d) was removed from Bylaw 34.10.
-The requirement not to provide architectural services until a client-architect agreement has been confirmed is now found in Bylaw 28.0.
+*Note: Effective October 2019, council ruling (d) was removed.
+The requirement to not provide architectural services until a client-architect agreement has been confirmed is now found in Bylaw 28.0.

-The facts and terms of this consensual resolution agreement were acknowledged and agreed to by Mr. Podhora Architect AIBC and the AIBC, and approved by the Consensual Resolution Review Panel on January 29, 2021.
+The facts and terms of this consensual resolution agreement were acknowledged and agreed to by Mr. Arora Architect AIBC and the AIBC, and approved by the Consensual Resolution Review Panel on June 7, 2021.

 Further information about the AIBC’s professional conduct and disciplinary processes, including current disciplinary decisions and remedial recommendations, and how to file a complaint, can be found on the AIBC Professional Conduct webpage.